-A total of \$12,347,072 was targeted to be paid from the General Fund, but in accordance with Executive Order BJ 2012-24 Expenditure Reduction and BJ 2012-25 Expenditure Freeze, a means of financing change was authorized to use funds available in the Statutory Dedicated-Rapid Response Fund in lieu of the General Fund.
+^A A total of \$12,347,072 was targeted to be paid from the General Fund, but in accordance with Executive Order BJ 2012-24 Expenditure Reduction and BJ 2012-25 Expenditure Freeze, a means of financing change was authorized to use funds available in the Statutory Dedicated-Rapid Response Fund in lieu of the General Fund.
 Amounts encumbered and spent as a result of the Executive Orders 2012-24 and 2012-25:

-Nucor \$4,012,725 encumbered and spent Ronpak \$459,941 encumbered and \$343,719 spent

-SNF \$1,280,000 encumbered and spent CG Rail \$1,632,731 encumbered and spent

-Union Tank \$3.296.625 encumbered and \$3.295.125 spent

-Saint Gobain \$1.200,000 encumbered and spent

-LSU/EA Sports \$465,000 encumbered and \$260,250 spent
+- Nucor \$4,012,725 encumbered and spent - Ronpak \$459,941 encumbered and \$459,941 spent - SNF \$1,280,000 encumbered and spent - CG Rail \$1,632,731 encumbered and spent - Union Tank \$3,296,625 encumbered and \$3,295,125 spent - Saint Gobain \$1.200,000 encumbered and spent - LSU/EA Sports \$465,000 encumbered and \$260,250 spent

-2 Average salary for new positions only; excludes benefits.

-3 Estimates for indirect jobs based on standard RIMS multipliers from the U.S. Bureau of Labor Statistics (BLS).

-4 Includes direct and indirect taxes generated by each project after completion (full employment); includes only impact of new project / employment (i.e., impact of any existing operations not included).

-5 Company received both MPDF dollars and Rapid Response Fund dollars.
-The semiannual contract performance will be reported in the Private Sector Mega Project section.

-6 CEA reduced to \$450,000 from \$500,000.

-8 Company returned \$300,000 of the \$1,000,000 disbursement.
+1 Includes full time and full time equivalent positions.

+- 2 Average salary for new positions only; excludes benefits. - 3Estimates for indirect jobs based on standard RIMS multipliers from the U.S. Bureau of Labor Statistics (BLS). - 4 Includes direct and indirect taxes generated by each project after completion (full employment); includes only impact of new project / employment (i.e., impact of any existing operations not included). - 5 Company received both MPDF dollars and Rapid Response Fund dollars.
+The semiannual contract performance will be reported in the Private Sector Mega Project section. - 6 CEA reduced to \$450,000 from \$500,000. - 7 The CenturyLink Rapid Response Fund (RRF) CEA was amended to provide MPDF dollars to support a significant enlargement of a previously announced corporate headquarters expansion project.
+RRF expenditures will continue to be reported on the RRF Expenditure Report until Rapid Response Fund dollars are exhausted but semiannual contract performance and the expenditure of MPDF dollars will be reported in the Private Mega Project section. - 8 Company returned \$300,000 of the \$1,000,000 disbursement. - 9 First year of Saint Gobain funded with Rapid Response, future years are funded from other appropriations.

+10Expenses paid with General Fund dollars.